-Sitting on the hillside
+Sitting on a hillside

 Watching all the people die